Table of Contents

 11. What is meant by cacheable = True Annotations?

 When you set cacheable = true, the function can only get data and cannot perform any data manipulation language (DML) actions.
-This is used to improve component performance by displaying cached data from client-side storage instead of waiting for a server trip.
-To refresh obsolete Apex data, we must utilize refreshApex because LDS (Lightning Data Service) does not handle data from Apex (in the case of a wired service).
+It is used to improve component performance by displaying cached data from client-side storage rather than making a server trip.
+To refresh obsolete Apex data, we must use refreshApex because LDS (Lightning Data Service) does not handle Apex data (in the case of a wired service).

 12. When is the Property or Wire Method called in the Component Lifecycle?

-Wire methods or properties are called when any reactive parameter gets changed, and the component is initialized.
+Wire methods or properties are called whenever a reactive parameter changes or the component is initialized.
 The @wire decorator ensures automated updates and data fetching.

 - ConnectedCallback: This callback is triggered when the component is added to the document.

 - RenderedCallback: Called after each render of the component.
-This lifecycle hook is particular to Lightning Web Components and is not included in the definition of HTML custom elements.
+This lifecycle hook is specific to Lightning Web Components and is not part of the definition of HTML custom elements.
 It flows from child to parent and is defined in LightningElement rather than HTMLElement.

-- DisconnectedCallback: This function is required when an component is deleted from a document.
+- DisconnectedCallback: This function is required when a component is deleted from a document.

 - ErrorCallback: This method is called whenever a descendant component throws an error.
 The error argument is the JavaScript error object, and the stack argument is a string.
-This lifecycle hook is particular to LWC and is not included in the definition of HTML custom elements.
+This lifecycle hook is specific to LWC and is not part of the definition of HTML custom elements.

 14. Do quick actions support the LWC Components?

 Yes, quick actions support the LWC.
-Individuals can use lightning web components to generate custom quick actions.
-However, these components only help on the record pages.
+Individuals can use Lightning Web Components to generate custom quick actions.
+However, these components only help on the record pages, list views, and in some cases, utility bars, depending on the action types and where they are deployed.

 15. What do you mean by a Promise in Async Transactions?
 Also, Name its Different Stages.